ClayDowling/importauthplain/README.md

 If you're on OSX you'll need to install your development tools via the app store.
 Best of luck.

-If you're on windows, best of luck.
-I like the MinGW-w64 package.
-Microsoft also distributes their compiler for free, but they use their own build system and I haven't included the necessary build scripts for it.
+If you are on Windows you'll need to install a development toolkit.
+The MinGW64 tool suite is very nice.
+Building with MinGW64 will be very similar to building for unix systems.

+Microsoft also distributes their own C/C++ development tools for free.
+You will need to look up the appropriate options to CMake to get a build created for that environment.

 ## Building

-The program is simple to build:
+The program uses cmake for build configuration.
+Build order is something like:

+mkdir build
+cd build
+cmake ..
 make

-That will build a binary for your system.
-If you don't wind up with a file called "importauthplain" or "importauthplain.exe" something went wrong.
-Fill an issue on github and include the output from your compiler.
+make test

+This should create an executable suitable for your system.
+This should also work on most operating systems.

+## Importing Data

+Version 1.0 of importauthplain expects a database with a schema like the one described in auth.sql from the authsqlite plugin distribution.
+If you have a different schema you will need to adjust the program as appropriate.

+From your build folder:

+  importauthplain -s /farm/cow/conf/users.auth.php
+	-d /var/allusers/users.db -a cow.myfarm.org

+Please note that this is a run-once program.
+If it runs into a login or email uniqueness constraint, it will throw up and bail out.
+Future versions may attempt to protect you from yourself.
+This one assumes you know what you're doing.